A complete breed guide

 This gentle rubber brush is perfect for high-shedding cats as it removes excess fur while providing a gentle massage.

 This clever de-shedding comb helps reduce the risk of hairballs in long-haired breeds.

-This wire-bristled brush is perfect for removing loose fur in long-haired breeds of cats.
+This brush with fine stainless steel pins is perfect for removing loose fur in long-haired breeds of cats.

 This innovative 'glove brush' is the perfect tool for encouraging bonding while grooming your kitty.